genomicsclass/leanpub/manuscript/monte_carlo_exercises.md

 A>    To obtain quantiles for the t-distribution we can generate percentiles from just above 0 to just below 1: `B=100; ps = seq(1/(B+1), 1-1/(B+1),len=B)` and compute the quantiles with `qt(ps,df=4)`.
 Now we can use `qqplot` to compare these theoretical quantiles to those obtained in the Monte Carlo simualtion.
 Use Monte Carlo simulation developed for exercise 2 to corroborate that the t-statistic {$$}t = \sqrt{N} \, \bar{X} / s{/$$} follows a t-distribution for several values of {$$}N{/$$}.
 A>
 A>    For which sample sizes does the approximation best work?
-A>    - A. Larger sample sizes.
+A>    - A) Larger sample sizes.
-A>    - B. Smaller sample sizes.
+A>    - B) Smaller sample sizes.
-A>    - C. The approximations are spot on for all sample sizes.
+A>    - C) The approximations are spot on for all sample sizes.
-A>    - D. None.
+A>    - D) None.
 We should use CLT instead.
 A>
 A>
 A>
 A>
 A>4.
 Use Monte Carlo simulation to corroborate that the t-statistic comaparing two means and obtained with normally distributed (mean 0 and sd) data follows a t-distribution.
 In this case we will use the `t.test` function with `var.equal=TRUE`.
 With this argument with degrees of freedom will be `df=2*N-2` with `N` the sample size.
 For which sample sizes does the approximation best work?
-A>    - A. Larger sample sizes.
+A>    - A) Larger sample sizes.
-A>    - B. Smaller sample sizes.
+A>    - B) Smaller sample sizes.
-A>    - C. The approximations are spot on for all sample sizes.
+A>    - C) The approximations are spot on for all sample sizes.
-A>    - D. None.
+A>    - D) None.
 We should use CLT instead.
 A>
 A>
 A>